Adding filters

 Excluding filter values

-If you need more control over the values shown to customers, then use a metafield filter with only values you want shown to customers on storefront.
+If you need more control over the values that are displayed to customers, then you can use a metafield filter with only the values that you want to be displayed on your store.

-For example, stores might use product tags for other purposes than storefront filters, like automated collections conditions or admin product list filtering.
-A metafield type of single line text, or list type can be used instead of the product tag filter type.
-Use the Bulk Editor to quickly update information across all your products.
+For example, you might want to use product tags for purposes other than storefront filters, such as automated collection conditions or admin product list filtering.
+A metafield type of single line text or list type can be used instead of the product tag filter type.

 Visual filters